Infiniti Q60: Second generation (V37; 2016)

-The vehicles went on sale in the end of 2016 as models for 2017.
-Early models included 2.0t, 3.0t (304/405PS).

 American models went on sale as model year vehicles for 2017.
 Early powertrains included the Mercedes-sourced 2.0t and 2.0t AWD, and the 300. hp 3.0t and 3.0t AWD in August 2016; followed by the Red Sport 400 and Red Sport 400 AWD later in September 2016.
 3.0t Sport and 3.0t Sport AWD trims went on sale in December 2016.
 European models went on sale in October 2016 as a model year 2017 vehicles.
 Early models included 2.0t, followed by the 3.0t in 406 PS tune.

 The second-generation Q60 received many major upgrades like a lower and wider body, introduction of second-generation Direct Adaptive Steering, a drive mode selector with a custom settings profile, standard hydraulic electronic rack and pinion power steering system, introduction of Dynamic Digital Suspension, a retuned seven speed automatic transmission, active grille shutters on the V6 engine models, and turbocharged engines for the first time.
 The Q60 Convertible was discontinued for the second generation.

 Following the redesign, the Q60 has a drag coefficient of 0.28, and zero front and rear lift.
 This allows the vehicle to remain stable at high speeds and in crosswind conditions.
 This is assisted by the use of all-new active grille shutters, which help balance the engine's cooling requirements while also enhancing aerodynamics.
 The grille shutters remain closed under normal use, and open when greater cooling performance is required.

 The Q60 is available in several trims: Pure, Luxe, Sport and Red Sport 400.